 Backpacking through Europe is a dream of many travelers.
-Visiting the Eiffel Tower in Paris, witness a beautiful sunset in Santorini, eating pizza in Tuscany, exploring the Sagrada Familia in Barcelona, and admiring the Swiss Alps are a few things that travelers have on their itinerary.
+Visiting the Eiffel Tower in Paris, witnessing a beautiful sunset in Santorini, eating pizza in Tuscany, exploring the Sagrada Familia in Barcelona, and admiring the Swiss Alps are a few things that travelers have on their itinerary.
 But before you make any plans, you need to apply for a Schengen visa.
-While Schengen visa does not give you entry to all the countries of Europe, it does open doors to almost 29 countries, including France, Germany, Spain, Greece, Italy, Poland, Croatia, and more.
-But the process to get a Schengen visa involves the submission of a few documents.
+While a Schengen visa does not give you entry to all the countries of Europe, it does open doors to almost 29 countries, including France, Germany, Spain, Greece, Italy, Poland, Croatia, and more.
+But the process for obtaining a Schengen visa involves the submission of a few documents.
 Among them, the travel itinerary is one of the most important ones.
-Here you will find everything you need to know about creating a travel itinerary for Schengen visa.
+Here you will find everything you need to know about creating a travel itinerary for a Schengen visa.

 What is a Travel Itinerary for a Schengen Visa?